h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 ## Next Steps

-Before we conclude this tutorial, note that we haven't focus on the firth step of our Driverless AI workflow: deploy the scoring pipeline.
+Before we conclude this tutorial, note that we haven't focused on the fifth step of our Driverless AI workflow: deploy the scoring pipeline.
 Given the complexity of the step, we will be exploring the final step in the following tutorial:

 - [Introduction to Machine Learning Model Deployment and Management](https://training.h2o.ai/products/tutorial-1a-intro-to-ml-model-deployment-and-management)